This page location is:

 Unused accrued sick leave information for bi-weekly paid employees will be provided by the HR Administrative System.

 POLICY 310.A Normal Retirement

 Subject to the exceptions discussed below, there is no mandatory retirement age.
-An employee with at least ten years participating service in the Teachers' Retirement System may retire as early as age 60 or at any later age, or the employee may retire at any age with 25 years participating service.
+Under Tier 1, an employee with at least ten years participating service in the Teachers' Retirement System may retire as early as age 60 or at any later age, or the employee may retire at any age with 25 years participating service.
 Under Tier 2 an employee with at least ten years participating serive in Teachers' Retirement System may retire as early as age 62 or any later age.